Skip to content

 If you see no errors or no logs at all, you may have started the server on a different host and/or port.
 There could also be an issue with your browser, browser plugins, firewall settings, or other tools you may have installed.

-The default Docker Compose config filename is docker-compose.yml.
+The default Docker Compose config filename is compose.yaml.
 For simplicity, it doesn't need to be specified when running docker compose or docker-compose in the same directory.
 Config files for other apps or instances should be placed in separate folders.

 We kindly ask you not to report bugs via GitHub Issues unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in the app.
 Ask for technical support if you need help, it could be a local configuration problem, or a misunderstanding in how the software works.